What contributes to attaining success in sports?

 FC Barcelona, already a major football team, and sports brand with existing basketball and table tennis clubs to name a few, had become the best football club of the 21st century at one point, due to its dominance in the UEFA Champions League, winning 4 titles in 9 seasons.
 The club currently boasts of having one of the best footballers the world has ever seen; Lionel Messi, as a star attraction on its books.
 Traditionally, Barcelona had been able to thrive without the need for a shirt sponsor; however within this same period of dominance, they initially partnered with UNICEF; and then later signed the clubs first ever sponsorship deal with the Gulf state of Qatar, beginning with the Qatari Foundation and then securing a multi-million euro endorsement deal with Qatar Airways.

-Does effective branding play a significant role?
+Does effective branding play a significant role in defining success in sports?

 The New York Yankees are undoubtedly the biggest sports brand in the world, with its name not only synonymous with the concrete jungle it is located in, but also with the sport it finds itself in, baseball.
 Indeed, some people actually know the Yankees without knowing which sport they play; such is the power of their brand.
 And while the Yankees haven’t had a lot of success in recent seasons on the pitch; the selling of Yankee branded paraphernalia across the globe, specifically their famous baseball caps has no doubt been a major factor in the continuous upward surge in the growth of the brand.